 This one goes without saying.
 There’s no point in purchasing a wrist compression sleeve if it doesn’t provide an adequate amount of compression.
 Products were judged based on how comfortable and effective the compression was when worn.
 Some features that are positive in regards to compression are adjustability, ventilation, and heat control, with higher rankings granted to products that implemented these traits.

 In addition to providing a necessary amount of compression, it’s important for a medical wrist sleeve to support the wrist so that it can’t get injured again while recovering.
 The more support a wrist sleeve offered, the better their score was in this category.
 Extra points were given to products that implemented a hard plastic or metal splint, and points were taken away if mobility was too severely limited.

 Many different types of material are used in the construction of compression sleeves.
 Some are better than others, and this category judges which products have the best material in their design.
 Higher points are given to material that is more durable, and fewer points are given to those that are fragile or uncomfortable.
 Other design aspects considered when judging this category include material that is heat-retaining or anti-microbial.

 To be fair, the price of a wrist strap isn’t a determining factor regarding its overall quality and effectiveness.
 However, when looking for an ideal product for customers to buy, it’s important to consider the value factor and whether or not the wrist sleeve is worth the price listed.
 Keep in mind that just because one wrist strap is more expensive than another one, that doesn’t necessarily mean it is better.

 When ordering products online, it’s important to exercise caution and make sure that you are receiving the exact product you want.
-This is an advantage brick-and-mortar stores have over online retailers; the chance to try things out and examine them more closely.
-This category is judged by the amount of reviews left for each product, as well as the general consensus among those writing the reviews.
+This is advantage brick-and-mortar stores have over online retailers; the chance to try things out and examine them more closely.
+This category is judged by the number of reviews left for each product, as well as the general consensus among those writing the reviews.
 Common complaints left by customers also fall into this category.